 When Silver distance is the only objective, plan a finish fix a bit more than 50 km from the beginning of the take-off roll, so you have some flexibility in where to release.
-If a finish fix is planned 55 km from the beginning of the take-off roll, then release can be anywhere within 5 km of the airfield.
+If a finish fix is planned 55 km from the begining of the take-off roll, then release can be anywhere within 5 km of the airfield.

-For all Silver distance claims, the maximum LoH permitted for a flight over 100 km is calculated as in paragraph 3.1, and the maximum LoH permitted for a flight under 100 km is calculated as in 3.2.
+For all Silver distance claims, the maximum LoH permitted for a flight over 100 km is calculated as in paragraph 3.2, and the maximum LoH permitted for a flight under 100 km is calculated as in 3.1.
+If the Loss of Height (LoH) between release and the selected finish fix is excessive, then choose another fix that is within the LoH limits.
+Common flight analysis software can be used to find the beginning of the take-off roll at launch.
+2.14 gives instructions.

-2.4 Cross-country courses The general types of courses available for badges and records are:
+2.4 Cross-country courses The two categories of courses available for badges and records are:

 - a.
-Courses that require start and finish line crossings and turn points, if any, used in the declared order: - Goal Distance for records only no TPs may be declared or claimed. - Out & return courses for Diamond Goal, distance or speed records only one TP is declared.
+Courses that require start and finish line crossings and turn points, if any, used in the declared order: - Goal Distance for records only no TPs may be declared or claimed. - Out & return courses for Diamond Goal, distance or speed records only one TP is declared. - Triangle courses for Diamond Goal and Triangle distance and speed records:

-- Triangle courses in two variants for Diamond Goal and Triangle distance or speed records: If two TPs are declared, distance is measured start/finish point-TP1-TP2-start/finish point.
-If three TPs are declared, distance is measured TP1-TP2-TP3-TP1, the sum of triangle legs. - b.
-Tasks that don't require start and finish line crossing or the use of declared TPs in declared order. - Straight Distance for Silver Distance, requires a flight of at least 50 km from release to a finish fix which is also at least 50 km from the beginning of the take-off roll. - Straight Distance for Gold, Diamond or Diploma distance may be claimed from release or a declared start point, to landing, a finish fix, or declared finish point. - 3 TP Distance for Gold, Diamond and Diploma Distance as well as records, provides for: - A start at release or MoP stop, or crossing the start line at the declared start point.
+If two TPs are declared, distance is measured start/finish point-TP1-TP2-start/finish point.

+If three TPs are declared, distance is measured TP1-TP2-TP3-TP1, the sum of triangle legs.

+- b.
+Tasks that don't require start and finish line crossing or the use of TPs in a declared order. - Straight Distance for Silver Distance, requires a flight of at least 50 km from release to a finish fix which is also at least 50 km from the beginning of the take-off roll. - Straight Distance for Gold, Diamond or Diploma distance may be claimed from release or a declared start point, to landing, a finish fix, or declared finish point. - 3 TP Distance for Gold, Diamond and Diploma Distance as well as records, provides for:

+A start at release or MoP stop, or crossing the start line at the declared start point.